-We use existing and new observational (polarization) data from world-class observatories, such as SOFIA/HAWC+, JCMT, ALMA, NOEMA, and incoming SKA, covering multi-wavelengths (UV/optical to FIR/submm/cm) and multi-scales from the diffuse Galactic scales, to Molecular Clouds, Filaments to Protostellar Cores and Disks, and the Galactic Center around Supermassive Black Hole Sgr A*.
+We use existing and new observational (polarization) data from world-class observatories, such as SOFIA/HAWC+, JCMT, ALMA, NOEMA, and incoming SKA, covering multi-wavelengths (UV/optical to FIR/submm/cm) and multi-scales from the diffuse Galactic scales, to Molecular Clouds and Filaments to Protostellar Cores and Disks, and the Galactic Center around Supermassive Black Hole Sgr A*.

 Atacama Large Millimeter/submillimeter Array (ALMA)